APD History - How It All Began

 This was a significant year for the disability sector with the announcement of the reviewed Disability Act, 2016.
 APD played a significant role with inputs for this version.

 With the passing of N.S.
-Hema, the founder of APD and a torchbearer for PwDs since over a century, APD’s Governing Board decided to institute the N.S.
+Hema, the founder of APD and a torchbearer for PwDs since decades, APD’s Governing Board decided to institute the N.S.
 Hema Award for Outstanding NGO in Disability in her memory.
 The award is given on the Founder’s Day, Oct 4th.

 APD received the Certificate of Accreditation from the Credibility Alliance.
 Please see the Credentials page.

 APD becomes a State Committee Member to recommend beneficiaries for Central Government grants.